dev-eranda/docker-jenkins-ci-cd-pipeline/README.md

 <hr />

 ## Project Backgroud and Overview
 This repository contains code for setting up a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Docker and Jenkins.
-The pipeline automates the process of building, testing, and deploying applications, ensuring efficiency and consistency in software development workflows.
+The pipeline automates the process of building, testing, and deploying applications, ensuring efficiency and consistency in software development workflows
 <hr />

 ## Technical Details